Database Architects Career Video

 Description: Administer, test, and implement computer databases, applying knowledge of database management systems.
 Coordinate changes to computer databases.
 May plan, coordinate, and implement security measures to safeguard computer databases.

-Database administrators are experts in storing and organizing data so that users can access the information they need, while keeping out unwelcome visitors.
-These IT professionals play a vital role in many industries— finance, shipping, healthcare, and others— that obtain and store sensitive, private data.
-Database administrators oversee the development of new databases… by analyzing the need for the database, clarifying the goals it’s intended to fulfill, and identifying its users.
-Once the database is established, they monitor its performance and make improvements.
-Since many users rely on databases to accomplish their daily work, database administrators regularly back-up systems to prevent data loss, and establish steps to ensure the integrity of data that enters the system.
-When issues occur, they also find and fix sometimes deeply complex problems.
-Most database administrators work in computer systems design, data hosting, and data processing companies.
+Database administrators and architects are experts in organizing and storing data so users can access the information they need, while keeping out unauthorized users.
+These IT professionals play a vital role in many industries that obtain and store sensitive, private data.
+Database administrators oversee the development of new databases, by identifying the purpose for the database and determining its users and their needs.
+Database architects design and build large databases.
+They set standards for operations, programming, and security of the databases to ensure they perform as intended.
+Since many users rely on databases to accomplish their daily work, database professionals regularly backup systems to prevent data loss, and establish standards and procedures to ensure the integrity of data that enters the system.
+They monitor usage trends to ensure sufficient space, and, when issues occur, they find and fix sometimes deeply complex problems.
+Most database professionals work in computer systems design, data hosting, and data processing companies.
 There are also positions at insurance companies, banks and retailers, education services, and healthcare organizations.
-Almost all work full time.
-Database administrators usually have a bachelor’s degree in management information systems or a computer-related field.
-Firms that manage large databases may prefer candidates with a master’s degree in a database-management related field.
+Almost all work full time, and most frequently work more than 40 hours per week.
+Database administrators and database architects usually have a bachelor’s degree in a computer-related field, though some positions require a master’s degree.